paradisec-archive/PARADISEC_workflows/10_quality_control.md

   <img width="500" src="images/MP4-MediaConchPublicPolicy.png">
 </p>

-Here is another example I created for PARADISEC, to determine if the MXF has conformed to all of our target parameters and is ready for the next stage of our visual quality checking.
+Here is another example I created for PARADISEC, to determine if the MXF has conformed to all of our target parameters.
+This checks if the MXF is lossless and has the expected colour space and chroma subsampling of YUV 4:2:2, and has a bit depth of 8, etc. Policy checking can be done across multiple files at once.

 <p align="center">
   <img width="500" src="images/MXF-MediaConchPolicy.png">
 </p>

+Here are the results from the MXF policy check.

 <p align="center">
   <img width="500" src="images/MXF-MediaConchPolicyResults.png">
 </p>

- is the MXF lossless and conforms to our standards of YUV 4:2:0 or 4:2:2, bit depth of 8, etc. We can create a "policy" of items we would like to bulk check.
-This tool also allows you to view MediaInfo report within the Media Conch program.
-Also allows you to look at [Media Trace report](https://mediaarea.net/MediaTrace){:target="_blank"}, which I still need to explore.
+Media Conch also allows you to view MediaInfo report within the program as well as the more technical [Media Trace report](https://mediaarea.net/MediaTrace){:target="_blank"}.

 ### QC Tools